 Empire relies heavily on the work from several other projects for its underlying functionality.
 We have tried to call out a few of those people we've interacted with heavily here and have included author/reference link information in the source of each Empire module as appropriate.
 If we have failed to improperly cite existing or prior work, please let us know.

-Feel free to join us on Slack! http://adaptiveempire.slack.com/
+Feel free to join us in the #psempire channel of the BloodHound Slack!

 To install, run